docker/docs/content/manuals/subscription/details.md

 > [!IMPORTANT]
 >
-> As of November 15th, 2024, Docker Scout subscriptions are no longer available
+> As of December 10, 2024, Docker Scout subscriptions are no longer available
 > and have been replaced by consolidated subscriptions that provide access to
 > all tools.
-If you subscribed or renewed your subscriptions before November
-> 15th, 2024, your legacy Docker subscriptions still apply to your account until
+If you subscribed or renewed your subscriptions before December 10, 2024, your legacy Docker subscriptions still apply to your account until
 > you renew.
 For more details, see [Announcing Upgraded Docker
 > Plans](https://www.docker.com/blog/november-2024-updated-plans-announcement/).